 Assemble the sandwiches by placing 1/4th of the portobellos at the bottom of each hoagie roll.
 Top the onions/bell pepper mixture and a few dollops of vegan cheese sauce.
 Place on a baking sheet and bake 5 minutes until the bread is crispy and the cheese sauce is warm and melty.
 Remove from heat and serve immediately.

-- Uneaten mushrooms and cheese sauce can be stored in the refrigerator for up to 2 days.
+Serving and Storing – Serve the sandwich shortly after assembling.
+Otherwise, the bread will start to get soggy and the veggies will get cold.
+Store uneaten mushrooms and cheese sauce in the refrigerator for up to 2 days.
 To reuse, gently reheat over low heat.